sovity/edc-ce/docs/Backend/data-source-audit-headers.md

 # Additional Headers for Data-Source Requests

-Requests towards data-sources include additional headers for auditing of transfer requests by the provider’s backend service.
+Requests towards data-sources include additional headers for the auditing of transfer requests by the provider’s backend service.
 By that, the provider can manage consumer-specific access without the need to create separate assets for each consumer.

 ## Additional Headers